-For children being placed into out-of-home care, a comprehensive medical exam is conducted within 10 days of placement for children ages 0-3 or at high risk, and within 30 days for all other children.
+For children being placed into out-of-home care, a comprehensive medical exam is conducted within 30 days.
 This exam is meant to assess a child’s health needs and develop a plan for addressing any identified issues.
 The exam includes:

 - Health/developmental history

 - Measurements (height, weight, blood pressure, etc.)